 Your teaching abroad salary can vary greatly depending on where you choose to teach.
 This pay is determined by a number of factors, including: country and city, private vs. public school, teaching credentials and experience, and local cost of living.
 Additionally, part of your compensation will typically include benefits, such as the organization paying for your flights and living expenses.

 On average, ESL teachers can make $900-$5,500 per month around the world.
 While some countries pay more than others, you can count on Asia (the Middle East and East Asia, specifically) to be one of the most popular places to earn a high salary teaching overseas.

 If some destinations pay significantly more to teach abroad than others, you must be wondering which countries offer the highest salary for English teachers.

 According to our research, the U.A.E., Saudi Arabia, Kuwait, Oman, Japan, Taiwan, South Korea, China, and Vietnam offer 10 of the highest paying ESL teaching salaries in the world.
 The United Arab Emirates, for instance, pays up to $5,500 per month for English teachers (though they require more teaching experience and credentials).

 Just remember: a high salary shouldn’t be your only deciding factor when choosing where to teach abroad.
 The country's cost of living and your broader impact on the local community should also be considered!

 Frequently Asked Questions

 What qualifications do you need to be a teacher abroad?

-You’ll need to have a CELTA, TESOL, or TEFL certificate before attempting to teach in most places.
-Even if the country you plan on teaching English abroad in does not require a certification, it's a good idea to have so you know what you're getting in to and feel more confident your first day of class.
+You’ll need to have a CELTA, TESOL, or TEFL certificate before attempting to teach English in most places.
+Even if the country you plan on teaching English abroad in does not require a certification, it's a good idea to have one so you know what you're getting into and feel more confident on your first day of class.